Open and Save PowerPoint Presentation in Blazor

 Syncfusion® PowerPoint is a .NET Core PowerPoint library used to create, read, edit and convert PowerPoint documents programmatically without Microsoft PowerPoint or interop dependencies.
-Using this library, you can open and save a Presentation in Blazor.
+Using this library, a open and save a Presentation in Blazor.

-Step 2: Install the Syncfusion.Presentation.Net.Core NuGet package as reference to your project from NuGet.org.
+Install the Syncfusion.Presentation.Net.Core NuGet package as reference to the project from NuGet.org.

 NOTE